Stackclash/5e-vault/5. Mechanics/Items/Gulthias Staff (COS).md

 ## Vampiric Strike

 The staff can be wielded as a magic quarterstaff.
 On a hit, it deals damage as a normal quarterstaff, and you can expend 1 charge to regain a number of hit points equal to the damage dealt by the weapon.
-Each time a charge is spent, red blood oozes from the staff's pores, and you must succeed on a DC 12 Wisdom saving throw or be afflicted with [[5.
-Mechanics/Tables/Short Term Madness.md\|short term madness]] (see "[[/5.
-Mechanics/Rules/Variant Rules/Madness.md\|Madness]]" in chapter 8 of the Dungeon Master's Guide).
+Each time a charge is spent, red blood oozes from the staff's pores, and you must succeed on a DC 12 Wisdom saving throw or be afflicted with short term madness (see "Madness|DMG from Dungeon Master's Guide" in chapter 8 of the Dungeon Master's Guide).

 ## Blight Bane